 The earliest modification occurs when the seedling is lifted from the seedbed.
 The naturally occurring tap root is severed during the process.
 At the point where the lifting cut is made an adventitious lateral root system is formed which is deeper than the lateral root system which would have formed had the young tree remained undisturbed.
 This adventitious root system is often more vigorous than that developing just below the root flare.
 The root area between the adventitious and naturally occurring lateral root system is known as the root shank.
-It has been recorded that even if the bud union and the root flare are clearly visible the adventitious root flare may be 300mm below the soil surface.
+It has been recorded that even if the bud union and the root flare are clearly visible the adventitious root flare may be 300mm below the soil surface when trees are lifted from the nursery for transplanting into the landscape.